QBladeOcean/QBladeOceanDocs/docs/source/src/user/dlc/dlc.rst

 Simulation Event(Fault) Settings
 --------------------------------

-If a specific event (such as shut-down, start-up, emergency brake, gid loss, etc.) should be included in the simulation the event definition file can be added to the simulation.
-SImulation events, and how they are defined, are detailed here: :ref:`Turbine Behavior`.
+If a specific event (such as shut-down, start-up, emergency brake, grid loss, etc.) should be included in the simulation the event definition file can be added to the simulation.
+Simulation events, and how they are defined, are detailed here: :ref:`Turbine Behavior`.

 Structural Sim Settings
 -----------------------